niolabs/docs/getstarted.rst

     cd ~/nio/projects/getting_started
     run_nio

-You'll see a bunch of crazy log messages.
-They should all be INFO messages, so don't worry about those for now.
+It is common to see many INFO log messages.
 If you see any ERROR messages you may have a problem.
 But for now lets ignore this one: `NIO [ERROR] [Discover] Failure loading module nioext.components.snmp.agent ImportError:No module named 'pysnmp'`.
 We won't be using that anyway.

-At this point we're don running commands from the terminal, but we will be keeping an eye on these logs.
+At this point we're done running commands from the terminal, but we will be keeping an eye on these logs.

 (Later, when you're done, you'll want to press ctrl-c to exit nio).